argonne-lcf/user-guides/docs/ai-testbed/sambanova/example-modelzoo-programs.md

 # should be of the form 1.19.1
 ./start_container.sh -b /data/ANL/openwebtext/hdf5/hdf5:/opt/datasets/openweb_hdf54096/ -b  /software/models/:/opt/ckpts/ /software/sambanova/singularity/images/llm-modelzoo/Modelzoo/ModelzooDevbox_1.sif
 ```
-or run an existing container with instructions in a previous section TODO add link
+or use an existing container with instructions at [starting a container](#starting-a-container)

 #### Install pre-reqs
 Then install the pre-reqs into the container with